This page makes the case, backed by research, for why Sjogren’s is never just a sicca (dryness) disease.

 The Sjogren’s is Systemic section provides background information, not guidance about ongoing care or communicating with rheumatologists.

 General principles for working with clinicians can be found in this blog post.
 There is no “one-size-fits-all” management strategy for Sjogren’s.
 Sjogren’s is extremely complex.
 It requires deep knowledge, patience (by clinicians and patients), and creativity to provide comprehensive, multi-disciplinary care.

 Patients are encouraged to share with their clinicians pertinent research articles cited on Sjogren’s Advocate and Clinical Practice Guidelines (CPGs) published by the Sjogren’s Foundation.

-CPGs are currently available for oral, ocular, and general systemic manifestations, including joint and musculoskeletal pain.
-A detailed set of guidelines for pulmonary disease are expected to be published by Fall 2020.
+CPGs are currently available for oral, ocular, pulmonary (lung) disease, and general systemic manifestations, including joint and musculoskeletal pain.
+CPGs for other systemic features are in the pipeline.